JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/22-Configure and monitor system updates for VMs.md

 * A deployment schedule decides when a machine, a Computer Group, or machines based on an Azure Query is updated
    * 20 minutes of the maintenance windows is reserved for reboot.
 If the update finishes with less than 20 minutes left, the reboot isn't performed.

+TODO: Automation account and key features
+TODO: How to update on-prem resources

 [Return to Implement platform protection](README.md)

 [Return to Table of Contents](../README.md)